p0l0satik/LeetCode/README.md

 # LeetCode
-Repo with leetcode task implementations in c++
+Repo with leetcode task implementations in c++, go and a bit of sql